Updated: September 1, 2022

 Buying their first home property is the primary financial goal of almost all newlyweds I’ve met.
-The most common question they have for me: “How can we afford to buy a house?”
+The most common question they have for me is: “How can we afford to buy a house?”

 If you’re thinking of buying a property soon, then here are some considerations to see if you’re ready to buy your first home.
 Just note the points of your answer per question, and then add them up for your total score.